 where m is half of the total number of observed links in the network, Aij is the weighted bipartite matrix and Kij is the matrix of expected weights (Dormann and Strauss 2013).
 The compartment to which a species i or j is assigned is ci,cj.
 The indicator function (ci,cj) = 1 if ci = cj and 0 if ci cj.
-Q ranges from 0, which means the community has no more links within compartments than expected by random chance, to a maximum value of 1.
-Higher values of Q indicate increasing support for the division of a network into compartments.
+Q ranges from 0, which means the community has no more links within compartments than expected by random chance, to a maximum value of 1, which indicates increasing support for the division of a network into compartments.
 Since Q is determined by an optimality function and is susceptible to being trapped at local optima, we repeated this calculation 100 times and used the iteration with the highest Q value to identify the compartments within our network.

-Since the magnitude of Q is influenced by the number of nodes in the network, the number of links between nodes, and the total number of links observed (Dormann & Strauss, 2013; Thébault, 2012), we used a conservative null model to examine whether the degree of compartmentalization we observed was significantly different from what we would expect by chance.
+Since the magnitude of Q will be influenced by the number of genotypes and species in the network, and the number and strength of interactions the number of links between nodes, and the total number of links observed (Dormann & Strauss, 2013; Thébault, 2012), we used a conservative null model to examine whether the degree of compartmentalization we observed was significantly different from what we would expect by chance.
 Specifically, we used a swapping algorithm that randomized the observed interaction values in the bipartite matrix while preserving both the row and columns totals and the number of realized interactions (i.e., connectance) from the original network.
 Both the modularity and null model analysis were conducted with the bipartite package in R (Dormann R citation; R Development Core Team 2014).

-Which processes drive the dissimilarity in network structure among different compartments?

 We measured dissimilarity between networks by analyzing differences in the composition of their links (i.e., species interactions) (Poisot et al. 2012).
 These differences in link composition can then be partitioned into species turnover and interaction components.
-Differences due to species turnover arise from the gain/loss of species altering link composition, whereas differences due to interactions occur when species switch the partners with which they are interacting despite having the same species composition.
+Differences due to species turnover arise from the gain/loss of species (either gall or parasitoid) altering link composition, whereas differences due to interactions occur when species switch the partners with which they are interacting, despite having the same species composition.
 This framework works for both qualitative (i.e., presence/absence data) and quantitative networks given that an appropriate dissimilarity index is used (Poisot et al. 2012).
 This network dissimilarity data can then be analyzed in the traditional framework used for community composition data (Legendre’s Numerical Ecology book).

 To test whether different compartments corresponded to dissimilarity in herbivore-parasitoid network structure, we used permutational ANOVA (PERMANOVA with vegan package in R) on pairwise network dissimilarities (Bray-Curtis index).
 We then partitioned the relative contribution of species turnover and interaction components (with betalink package in R) to understand the processes driving network dissimilarity among compartments.